swkkd/gowebapi/docs/AttributeApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AttributeGetAttributes**
-> ItemsAttribute AttributeGetAttributes(ctx, webId, optional)
+> ItemsAttribute AttributeGetAttributes(a.client.ctx, webId, optional)
 Get the child attributes of the specified attribute.

 ### Required Parameters